-1 The information was derived from the Preliminary Economic Assessment on the Gold Springs Property, Utah/Nevada, USA dated April 30, 2014, authored by Lane and Associates and Kurt Katsura.
+1 The information was derived from the Amended Preliminary Economic Assessment on the Gold Springs Property, Utah/Nevada, USA dated April 30, 2014 and amended on July 8, 2014, authored by Lane and Associates, Deepak Malhotra and Kurt Katsura.
 Lane and Associates prepared the economic analysis in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects (NI 43-101).
 Ms. Terre Lane, President of Lane and Associates is a "qualified person", as defined in NI 43-101, is "independent" of the Company, as defined in NI 43-101.
-The NI 43-101 compliant Technical Report supporting the PEA was filed on SEDAR on May 1, 2014.
+The NI 43-101 compliant Technical Report supporting the Amended PEA was filed on SEDAR on July 8, 2014.

-$^{^2}$ Gold equivalent calculations reflect gross metal content using a metal price ratio of 57.14 Au/Ag and have not been adjusted for metallurgical recoveries.
+2 Gold equivalent calculations reflect gross metal content using a metal price ratio of 57.14 Au/Ag and have not been adjusted for metallurgical recoveries.